DanielLoth/danielloth.github.io/index.md

 - Entity Framework 6

 You can view some [MatchScore screenshots here](matchscore-screenshots).
-And if you want more insight into what the application does then [click here for the instruction manual](MatchScore-instruction-manual.pdf).
+And if you want more insight into what the application does then take a look at the [MatchScore instruction manual](MatchScore-instruction-manual.pdf).

 # Social stuff
 - [GitHub](https://github.com/DanielLoth)